Skip to main content

 A brief history and programming highlights.

-Today’s Riverside Studios stands on the former site of a Victorian iron works, which was converted into a film studio in 1933.
-Many classic films were made there, such as The Seventh Veil (1945) with James Mason, The Happiest Days of Your Life with Margaret Rutherford (1950) and Father Brown (1954) with Alec Guinness.
+Today’s Riverside Studios stand on the former site of a Victorian iron works, which was converted into a film studio in 1933.
+Many classic films were made here, such as The Seventh Veil (1945) with James Mason, The Happiest Days of Your Life with Margaret Rutherford (1950) and Father Brown (1954) with Alec Guinness.

 Following the BBC’s departure in 1974, the building became an arts centre in 1976, launching with a vibrant community festival.
 Under the artistic directorship of playwright and director Peter Gill, Riverside Studios quickly acquired a reputation for excellence and innovation with landmark productions of The Cherry Orchard with Judy Parfitt and The Changeling with Brian Cox (both 1978).